Revenue-Optimal Pricing for Budget-Constrained Buyers in Data Markets

 As a result, the gradient of $F$ can be undefined at some point.
 In \cref{sec:k_sub_sub_partition}, we provide an example illustrating that a $k$-submodular maximization problem cannot, in general, be modeled as a submodular maximization problem subject to a partition matroid constraint.

-Interestingly, although such an extension does not always exist in the general monotone $k$-submodular functions, our $n$-submodular revenue function can indeed be extended to the entire domain, yielding $(1-1/e)^{-1} \approx 1.58$-approximation, as stated below: \begin{restatable}{theorem}{thmContinuousGreedy} There exists a randomized greedy $(1-1/e)^{-1}$-approximate algorithm to maximize revenue under linear pricing functions in a data market. \end{restatable}
+Interestingly, although such an extension does not always exist in the general monotone $k$-submodular functions, our $n$-submodular revenue function can indeed be extended to the entire domain, yielding $(1-1/e)^{-1} \approx 1.582$-approximation, as stated below: \begin{restatable}{theorem}{thmContinuousGreedy} There exists a randomized greedy $(1-1/e)^{-1}$-approximate algorithm to maximize the revenue of a data market. \end{restatable}

 Given the set of datasets $M$, we create $n$ copies for every dataset in $M$.
 Let $C^j = \{j^{(1)}, \dots, j^{(n)}\}$ be the set of $n$ copies for dataset $j$.
 Let $\bar{M} = \bigcup_j C^j$.
 Let $S$ be a subset of $\bar{M}$.
 If $j^{(i)} \in S$, we interpret it as that price of $\D_j$ is set as $\v_{i, j}$.
 Define a partition matroid $\mathcal{I}$ as follows